 SKER HOUSE by author C.M.
 SAUNDERS fits that description perfectly and goes the extra mile by not only presenting a spine tingling story, but adding enough facts to give it an extra layer of effectiveness.

 In case you don’t know (and I certainly didn’t) SKER HOUSE is real.
-It’s an actual location that you can actually visit and then you can actually freak yourself out while you stay there!
+It’s an actual location and you can actually freak yourself out thinking about its authenticity!
+And while you can’t visit it yourself, after reading this book you probably wouldn’t want to.
 There’s no reason to doubt me, but for the skeptics out there, here’s a great ARTICLE ABOUT IT.
 But even better is the section in C.M.
 Saunders book at the end.
 He gives a compelling in depth description of SKER HOUSE and the legends surrounding it.
 I love that kind of thing.

 Below is the actual SKER HOUSE!
 Creepy….